 The UK Religious Studies (RS) specifications require students to study ethics in the context of religion.
 These resources are tailored to help A-level and GCSE RS students develop their understanding of Christian arguments for the existence of God, Creation and Genesis by exploring the views of leading Christians in both sciences and theology, including Professor Alister McGrath.

 These topics cover areas of Christian thought which our featured scientists and theologians have themselves dedicated time to exploring, so this is a great opportunity for teachers to bring them into the classroom, via video content, to contribute to the lesson.
 This format can help students engage with the material as they build a relational connection with the interviewees.
 Hearing these personal, nuanced views can also stimulate a deeper level of classroom discussion than might be achieved from a textbook alone.

 The Faraday Institute for Science and Religion is an interdisciplinary research enterprise based in Cambridge.
 It is an Associate Member of the Cambridge Theological Federation, which is affiliated to the University of Cambridge.

-Note: These resources will go live when the book Wonders of the Living World is published on 21st May 2021.
-Of course, this book will be essential reading for teachers, and any pupils who are interested to find out more.
+These resources accompany the Wonders of the Living World book, which is essential reading for teachers and any pupils who are interested to find out more.

-For further details of how the Wonders project, and other science-faith educational programmes, aims to engage students in science-faith discussions, you may like to read the chapter: Engaging young people in positive, interdisciplinary exploration of science and religious faith in Science and Religion in Education, Eds.
+For further details of how the Wonders project and other science-faith educational programmes aim to engage students in science-faith discussions, you may like to read the chapter: Engaging young people in positive, interdisciplinary exploration of science and religious faith in Science and Religion in Education, Eds.
 B. Billingsley, K. Chappell & M. J. Reiss.
 Springer (2018).